Getty Images/iStockphoto

 Palo Alto Networks PAN-OS management interfaces under attack

-Palo Alto Networks confirmed threat actors are exploiting a vulnerability in PAN-OS firewall management interfaces after warning customers to secure their instances for nearly a week.
+Palo Alto Networks confirmed that threat actors are exploiting a vulnerability in PAN-OS firewall management interfaces after warning customers to secure them for nearly a week.

 Palo Alto Networks confirmed Thursday that a critical zero-day vulnerability in its firewall management interfaces is under exploitation in the wild.

-The vulnerability, tracked as PAN-SA-2024-0015 by the vendor, is an unauthenticated remote command execution vulnerability in PAN-OS firewall software that Palo Alto Networks assigned a 9.3 CVSS score.
+The vulnerability, which the vendor tracks as PAN-SA-2024-0015, is an unauthenticated remote command execution vulnerability in PAN-OS firewall software that Palo Alto Networks assigned a 9.3 CVSS score.
 Word of a potential flaw came on Nov.
-8 when the company published a bulletin (archived via Wayback Machine) warning that "Palo Alto Networks is aware of a claim of a remote code execution vulnerability via the PAN-OS management interface," but the vendor said it did not know any specifics.
+8 when the company published a bulletin warning that "Palo Alto Networks is aware of a claim of a remote code execution vulnerability via the PAN-OS management interface," but the vendor said it did not know any specifics.
 Palo Alto Networks encouraged customers to secure access to their management interfaces.

 "Palo Alto Networks has observed threat activity exploiting an unauthenticated remote command execution vulnerability against a limited number of firewall management interfaces which are exposed to the Internet.
 We are actively investigating this activity," the advisory read.
 "We strongly recommend customers ensure access to your management interface is configured correctly in accordance with our recommended best practice deployment guidelines."

-Palo Alto Networks did publish any IOCs, though it promised it was "preparing to release fixes and threat prevention signatures as early as possible."
+Palo Alto Networks did not publish any indicators of compromise, though the vendor promised it was "preparing to release fixes and threat prevention signatures as early as possible."
 The company reiterated that the best course of action was to secure access to the management interface and provided instructions for doing so.

 "In particular, we recommend that you immediately ensure that access to the management interface is possible only from trusted internal IPs and not from the Internet," the advisory read.
 "The vast majority of firewalls already follow this Palo Alto Networks and industry best practice."